hunaispc/FlutterCourseModules/FlutterFundamentals/module1.md

 ---

 ## 🌳 Widget Tree Overview
-Just like an HTML document has a **DOM (Document Object Model)**, a Flutter application has a **Widget Tree** that represents the hierarchy of UI components.
-When a Flutter app runs, it constructs a tree of widgets and renders it on the screen.

 ### 🔹 Example Widget Tree

 Consider a simple Flutter app that displays a `Text` widget inside a `Column`, which itself is inside a `Scaffold`.
 The widget tree for this UI will look like this: